-The Slurry Fracture Injection™ (SFI™) process is an innovative Hydraulic Fracturing (HF) technology characterized by:
+The Slurry Fracture Injection™ (SFI™) process is an advanced deep well disposal technology characterized by:

-- Lower injection rates and pressures (compared to traditional HF methods).
+- Lower injection rates and pressures (compared to existing HF methods).

 - Continuous, cyclic injection.

 - Development of near wellbore, short, complex fracture networks; creating a more uniform ‘stimulated rock volume’ around the well.

 - Gradual propagation of the ‘stimulated rock volume’ from the near wellbore area out into the formation.

 - SFI incorporates robust Process Monitoring & Process Control systems.

 - SFI process mitigates the development of induced seismicity or fault reactivation.

 - The SFI process is ideally suited to unconsolidated, friable (un-cemented) sand formations; or in naturally fractured rock systems.